 PSYC 331 INDUSTRIAL AND ORGANIZATION PSYCHOLOGY

 (3-0) 3 credits.
-Prerequisite: Junior or senior standing or permission of instructor.
-The course is a study of the applications of psychological principles in business and industry.
+Prerequisite: PSYC 101 and junior standing or permission of instructor.
+This course covers the application of psychological principles to such problems as employee selection, supervision, job satisfaction and work efficiency.